Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 While caves in mountains may not be new, the idea of caves as a luxury item may well be.

-During the golden medieval heydays, refrigeration didn’t involve electricity and lights that beam at your face every time you’re bored and procrastinating.
+During the golden medieval heydays, refrigeration didn’t involve electricity and lights in your face every time you’re procrastinating.

 Instead, food preservation required precision and it helped to have a damn good cave.